 This might counterintuitive to our suggestion to use your email signature as a medium to general more traffic to your social media pages.
 Having said that, overdoing anything in an email signature has more demerits than otherwise.

 Tailor your signature according to your target customers and the brand.
-Use maximum 4 social media buttons (use icons instead of URLs) to keep the space uncluttered.
+Use a maximum of 4 social media buttons (use icons instead of URLs) to keep the space uncluttered.

 Do Use Professional Headshots:

-Using a headshot instead of a full body photo (do not use selfies) is another tip you must follow to create lasting impact on the recipients.
+Using a headshot instead of a full-body photo (do not use selfies) is another tip you must follow to create a lasting impact on the recipients.
 Make sure to look professional in the photo, dress in formals and keep the hair well-groomed, look directly at the camera and pose against a not-so-flashy background.

 Headshots are best of email signatures because it highlights your face and as the image size would be small, it will take less time to load.

 Once again, let’s stick to “the lesser, the better” policy.
 Including too many images in the signature can make the emails end up in the Spam folder.
 Limit it to a maximum of 2 images.
 The pictures you choose should be relevant to the service you’re promoting.